• UGM

 Related Posts

-Yogyakarta, June 2025 — Two students from the Korean Language and Culture Study Program, Faculty of Cultural Sciences, Universitas Gadjah Mada, have successfully been accepted into the Fast Track Bachelor’s–Master’s (S1–S2) Program at UGM.
+Yogyakarta, October 30, 2025 — The Korean Language and Culture Study Program, Faculty of Cultural Sciences, Universitas Gadjah Mada, successfully held a guest lecture for the Comprehensive Korean I course with the theme “여행의 즐거움: […].

 Recent Posts